 Maximum credit load petition guidelines

 Undergraduate students may not register for more than 20 credits per semester without college approval (15 for summer session).
-Students must petition the College to request permission using the Academic Policy Petition form available in the Academic Advising Office in 105 Lind Hall or online.
-View the Academic Policy Petition form (PDF).
+Students must petition the College to request permission using the online Academic Policy Petition form.
+Guidelines for submitting a complete petition of this type can be found on the Petitioning for an Exception to Policy page on OneStop.

 Though requests will be accepted prior to the end of the registration queue, approvals will be effective the day after the queue is over and are pending course availability at that time.

 Requests are NOT likely to be approved when:

 - You are in your first semester as a degree-seeking student at the University

 - You have a history of multiple withdrawals from courses